Ash066/starbomb/README.md

 #### Videos
 All videos were sourced from the [Egoraptor](https://www.youtube.com/user/egoraptor) youtube channel.

-* Rap Battle: Ryu vs. Ken ANIMATED MUSIC VIDEO by Spazkidin3D - Starbomb : https://youtu.be/reVaJhAVEsE
+* Luigi's Ballad ANIMATED MUSIC VIDEO - Starbomb - Starbomb : https://youtu.be/0jfU7pw76ZE
 * The NEW Pokerap!! - ANIMATED MUSIC VIDEO by grind3h – Starbomb https://youtu.be/zCbl-12QV2c
 * Video 3: Overwatch RAP Music Video - Starbomb animated by Knights of the Light Table -https://youtu.be/bbkU_PCimWY